 Walking in such a manner infers that one lives in darkness, or sin, spending his life in the vastness of such darkness which has escalated into a ceaseless and tireless endeavor; along with encouraging others to jump on the bandwagon of acceptance as well.
 (Comment)

-There has been an escalation of acceptance of sin in these latter days; that God's Word reveals will take place in saying: Evil men and seducers shall grow worse and worse, deceiving, and being deceived (2 Timothy 3:13).
-Never before has the advancement of technology been utilized more effectively by Satan towards the sinfulness that has embraced the world.
+There has been an escalation of acceptance of sin in these latter days; that God's Word reveals will take place: Evil men and seducers shall grow worse and worse, deceiving, and being deceived (2 Timothy 3:13).
+The advancement of technology has been utilized effectively by Satan towards the sinfulness that has embraced the world.

 The bait that is being used is the lust of the flesh, the lust of the eyes, and the pride of life (1 John 2:16).
 When Satan, through the serpent, caused the fall of the human race, he appealed to each of these areas of weakness (Genesis 3:6).
 He still effectively utilizes the same source of temptation in the hour in which we live.

 Escalation of acceptance is breathing in ungodliness rather than the righteousness of God.
 It is unfortunate that there is an embracing of the ungodliness that is being promoted.
 This illustrates the fundamental idealism of a culture of acceptability that is contrary to God's Word.

 The prophet Isaiah cried out: Woe to them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!
 Woe to them that are wise in their own eyes, and prudent in their own sight!
 Which justify the wicked for reward, and take away the righteousness of the righteous from him (Isaiah 5:20-23).